 METHODS OF TREATMENT AND STORAGE

-Data processing is carried out through automated tools (e.g. using electronic procedures and supports) and/or manually (e.g. on paper support) for the time strictly necessary to achieve the purposes for which the Data were collected so as to offer users the browsing experience and allow them to use the services requested by them and in any case in compliance with the regulatory provisions in force on the matter.
+Data processing is carried out through automated tools (e.g. using electronic procedures and supports) and/or manually (e.g. on paper support) for the strictly necessary time to achieve the purposes for which the Data were collected so as to offer users the browsing experience and allow them to use the services requested by them and, in any case, in compliance with the regulatory provisions in force on the matter.

-The information collected by the Community is stored on its own systems and in any region the suppliers that the Community uses operate.
+Information collected by the Community is stored on its own systems and in any region the suppliers that the Community uses operate.

 The retention period of the acquired Data is that strictly necessary for the pursuit of the purposes for which they are processed.

 TRANSFER OF DATA ABROAD